Baystation12/custom-items/README.md

 6. If the item is wearable, add an icon to icons/mob/custom_items.dmi for the on-mob icon.

-7. For mechs, add three icons to icons/obj/custom_items.dmi - kit_icon, kit_icon-open and kit_icon-broken.
-These are the mech icon, the icon when stationary and without a pilot, and the wreckage icon respectively.
-You're done now, good work.
+8. For voidsuit kits:

-8. For suits, add two icons to icons/obj/custom_items.dmi - kit_icon_suit and kit_icon_helmet.
-These icons represent the suit parts when in inventory.
+  - Add two icons to icons/obj/custom_items.dmi - the icon for the suit, and the helmet, both assigned as `item_icon_state` in your .json file.
+These icons represent the suit parts when in your inventory.

-9. Add four icons to icons/mob/custom_items.dmi.
-You need to add in-hand icons (see 3) for both kit_icon_suit and kit_icon_helmet.

-10. Add a final two icons to icons/mob/custom_items.dmi under kit_icon_suit and kit_icon_helmet for the on-mob icons.
+  - Add four icons to icons/mob/custom_items.dmi.
+These are the two in-hand icons (see step 5), the helmet, and the suit.
+These icons represent the suit parts when held in your hands or equipped.
+If you already added your in-hand icons in step 5, just add the helmet and suit on-mob icons.

 11. You're done.
-Compile, test, and discover you misspelled a state, etc.
+Compile, test (see final section below), and discover you misspelled a state, etc.

 ## How to add a custom robot icon sheet
 1. Add a config entry to custom_sprites.txt: